sagisaka0328/zephyr/boards/riscv/longan_nano/doc/index.rst

 Building & Flashing
 ===================

-Here is an example for the :ref:`blinky` application.
+Here is an example for building the :ref:`blinky-sample` application.

 .. zephyr-app-commands::
    :zephyr-app: samples/basic/blinky